 - The future is bright for green entrepreneurs, noted Sarah Diefendorf, executive director of the Environmental Finance Center at Dominican University of California, in a Marin Independent Journal story about enviro-friendly businesses.

-- Demand grows for graduate business degrees focused on sustainability, noted the Sustainability: The Journal of Record.
+- Demand grows for graduate business degrees focused on sustainability.
 The publication carried an interview with Dominican's Green MBA Program Director John Stayton.

 BA in Sustainable Communities